mountainlandbot/kakaravaara/README.md

 ## Tech stack

 Built with [Mezzanine](https://github.com/stephenmcd/mezzanine) which is powered by [Django](https://www.djangoproject.com/).
-A [custom version](https://github.com/jaywink/cartridge) of [Cartridge](https://github.com/stephenmcd/cartridge) is used for the reservations part of the site.
+A [fork](https://github.com/jaywink/cartridge-reservable) of [Cartridge](https://github.com/stephenmcd/cartridge) is used for the reservations part of the site.

 ## Installation